Biography of Thomas Hardy

 1887: They holiday in Italy.

-1889: At work on “Tess of the D’Urbervilless” which is rejected by a number of magazines for serialisation including Macmillan’s Magazine.
+1889: He works on “Tess of the D’Urbervilless”, which is rejected by a number of magazines for serialisation including Macmillan’s Magazine.

 1891: Hardy is elected as a member of the Athenaeum Club in London.
 He visits Scotland during September.
 “Tess” finally appears in single volume form in December.

 1892: Death of his father.

 1893: He visits Dublin in May.
 In August he begins “Jude the Obscure”.

 1895: The first volume of his collected works appears.